-As more fully described below, all services to be provided by Deloitte & Touche LLP are pre-approved by the Audit Committee, including audit services and certain other services.
+As more fully described below, all services to be provided by Deloitte & Touche LLP are pre-approved by the Audit Committee, including audit services, tax services and certain other services.

 The SEC requires disclosure of fees billed by the Company's independent registered public accounting firm for certain services.
-The following table sets forth the aggregate billed fees and anticipated fees by Deloitte & Touche LLP for the years ended December 31, 2017 and 2016:
+The following table sets forth the aggregate fees billed and expected to be billed by Deloitte & Touche LLP for professional services rendered for each of the past two years: